type_="geograph"

 In the following example, the geograph shows data for selected states in the continental

-U.S. The country_
+U.S. The country_ and layer_ attributes are unnecessary

-are the default values.
+because USA and states are the default values.
 You can

 hover over a state in the map to view the tooltip displaying x1_

-) and y1_
+(state) and y1_ (val) data.

 <dynamic> <widget class_="bokehchart" type_="geograph" title_="USA States" height_="400" width_="600" x1_="state" y1_="val"> <table cols="state, val"> Arkansas, -47; California, 22; Florida, 99; Indiana, -1; Iowa, -22; Louisiana, 40; Maryland, -61; Minnesota, 64; Missouri, -5; Nebraska, 6; NewHampshire, -64; NewMexico, -77; NewYork, -89; NorthDakota, 97; SouthCarolina, 9; SouthDakota, -24; Tennessee, 79; WestVirginia, -18; Wisconsin, 70; Wyoming, -45; TX, 42; New Jersey, 20 </table> </widget> </dynamic>

-attribute, the resulting geograph displays
+Without specifying the color_ attribute, the resulting geograph displays

 colors from the 1010data color palette.
 The cursor is hovering over California, displaying